Instructions for Authors

 Revised and Final Versions of Manuscripts

-If you are submitting a revised manuscript, include your responses to the reviewers as part of the cover letter file.
-When submitting a revised manuscript with figures, include all figures, even if they have not changed since the previous version.
-The final version of your manuscript must be submitted in Microsoft Word (.doc); a PDF is not adequate.
+If you are submitting a revised manuscript, include your detailed, point-by-point responses to reviewers as a separate document.
+The final version of your manuscript must be submitted in Microsoft Word (.doc or .docx).
 For all versions of manuscripts, observe the same formatting instructions outlined above.

 What to Submit

-Uploaded files should be in Microsoft Word or WordPerfect, with all figures and tables, including photographs, submitted as separate items.
+Uploaded files should be in a word processing program, with figures and tables submitted as separate items.

-Pages should be numbered.
-Page breaks should be inserted instead of hard returns, and tabs should be used instead of multiple spaces for indentations or to align information in a table.
-Please use continuous line numbering.
+Text should be double-spaced throughout, including literature cited.
+Font should be Times New Roman, 12 point.
+Do not justify paragraphs.
+All pages should be numbered.
+Lines should be numbered continuously.
+Page breaks should be inserted as needed before new sections of the manuscript, rather than hard returns (using the Enter key), and tabs should be used instead of multiple spaces for indentations or to align information in a table.

-The title page should include the following information: title, a running page head of a maximum of 60 characters including spaces, and accurate contact information for the corresponding author and coauthors.
+The title page should include the following information: title; a running page head (60 or fewer characters, including spaces); contact information for the corresponding author and coauthors; a list of 5–8 key words or phrases; and the following two brief sections: